Supply of 'fake' drugs in Delhi govt hospitals: Bharadwaj demands action against health secretary | Politics

 He said that he had assumed office on March 9 and issued an order on March 21 that all medicines, consumables and equipment purchased in Delhi government hospitals should be audited promptly.

-''It would surprise you to know that Health Secretary has not adhered to that direction to date.
+''It would surprise you to know that the health secretary has not adhered to that direction to date.

 ''The procurement of medicines is done through the CPA.
 The DHS-Delhi heads it and the health secretary is the overall in-charge of the department.
 If something has happened, the Centre has the power to take action against these officers (health secretary and the former director of the DHS).
-Why are they not acting on it?'' the minister said.
+Why are they not acting on it,'' the minister asked.

 Until now, approximately 40-50 meetings have been held with the Health Secretary, Directorate of Health Services (DHS), and other health officials, he said.

-''On October 23, we had written to the Delhi LG through Chief Minister Arvind Kejriwal to suspend the two officers (health secretary and the former DHS official) and initiate departmental inquiry against them.
-Why is the Centre sitting on it?'' he asked.
+''On October 23, we had written to the Delhi LG through Chief Minister Arvind Kejriwal to suspend the two officers (health secretary and the former DHS official) and initiate a departmental inquiry against them.
+Why is the Centre sitting on it,'' he asked.

 The minister alleged that despite written and oral directions to them, they have not responded in several matters.